ashubham/key-sequence/README.md

     <img src='https://coveralls.io/repos/github/ashubham/key-sequence/badge.svg?branch=master' alt='Coverage Status' />
 </a>

-Detect a sequence of key presses, and call the supplied callback.
+A featherweight utility to detect a sequence of key presses, and call the supplied callback.
+Fast!

 ### Usage